Family Mediation Solicitors

 Benefits of Mediation

 Mediation has several main advantages.
-Firstly, it is less formal and more relaxed than a court setting.
+Firstly, it is less formal and more relaxed than in a court setting.
 It generally takes place in a neutral location, like your mediator’s office.
 The only people there are those having the discussion and their mediator.
 You will not feel influenced or pressured by the other person’s family or advocate – this is just between you.

 Mediators are impartial, and they do not pass judgement or allow an opinion to influence them in any way.
 They are not concerned as much about what an outcome is, only that one is reached that both parties are satisfied with.
 A mediator can help you explore compromises and alternatives that your lawyer may not otherwise consider as your solicitor’s primary focus is on what is getting the best for you, even if that is at the expense of your ex-partner.
 A lawyer’s approach can sometimes, therefore, be competitive, which is not conducive to cooperation.